mitabanik/S-1-equivariant-symplectic-capacites-for-toric-domains/README.md

 # S-1-equivariant-symplectic-capacites-for-toric-domains

-## Initial commit:
+## Summary:

 For dynamically convex pseudo-rotations it can be shown from a result of Ginzburg-Gurel that there is a subsequence of equivariant capacities whose consecutive differences converges to 0.
-We believe these differences relate to C0-rigidity of Reeb flow on contact 3d-manifolds.
+We believe these differences(which we will call "spectral gap") relate to C0-rigidity of Reeb flow on contact 3d-manifolds.

-Here we show computationally using Gutt-Hutchings capacities that toric domains (other than ellipsoids) are counter-examples to above phenomenum.
+It is not well known whether they are any Reeb flows where the "spectral gap" is not zero.
+We show computationally using Gutt-Hutchings capacities that toric domains (other than ellipsoids) are examples of such a phenomenum.

 While convex toric domains are dynamically convex, ellipsoids are only examples of pseudo-rotations.
-This suggests these differences converges to zero if and only if the Reeb flow is a pseudo-rotation.
+This suggests for convex case the "spectral gap" converges to zero if and only if the Reeb flow is a pseudo-rotation.
+We conjecture for smooth convex toric domains(other than ellipsoids), the "spectral gap" always converge to the cube capacity,which is indeed not zero.

-## In further commits:

-We will explore concave toric domains and explore computational estimate of the above difference.
+We did similar calculations for concave toric domains.
+And it turns out the conjecture for the convex case stills hold true for the concave domains.
+Concave toric domains are not dynamically convex, so we believe in the general case(when the flow is not known to be dynamically convex) the "spectral gap" of a Reeb flow converges to zero if and only if it is a psuedo-rotation.

 ## References: